Install Widget Pro

 Getting started with Blockend Widget

-Blockend Widget is available as an along with several required dependencies for full functionality.
+Blockend Widget is available as an npm package along with several required dependencies for full functionality.

 Package Dependencies Overview